Novvum/graphql-birdseye/README.md

 3. Smoother UI transitions and interactions

 ### Contributing
 This is an open source project.
-To learn how to contribute, please check out our contributor guidelines (coming soon).
+To learn how to contribute, please check out our [contributing guide](./CONTRIBUTING.md#contributing-guide).

 ### License